Students must be formally admitted to The University of Scranton, in order to register for any graduate courses.

 A student who has gained Provisional Acceptance may not hold a graduate assistantship until the undergraduate course work is successfully satisfied and regular admission to The University of Scranton is granted.

-Conditional admission.
-The applicant may gain Conditional Admission with the stipulation that the required conditions are satisfied before the student enrolls.
-Upon proof of satisfying the conditions (e.g., official copy of GMAT score, official copy of TOEFL score, successful completion of an approved English proficiency program), the admission will convert to a regular admission category and the student will be clear to register for classes.
+Conditional Admission: The applicant may gain Conditional Admission with the stipulation that the required conditions are satisfied before the student enrolls.
+Upon proof of satisfying the conditions (e.g., official copy of GMAT score, official copy of TOEFL score, successful completion of an approved English proficiency program), the admission will convert to Regular/Provisional/Probationary admission category and the student will be clear to register for classes.
 No courses can be taken on the conditional admissions status.

-Special Admission.
-Applicants who are admitted to The University of Scranton under this category may pursue studies for self-improvement, master’s equivalency, or transfer of credit to another university.
-In addition, a qualified undergraduate student who has been admitted to an accelerated course of study that permits him or her to earn graduate credit is accepted under this category.
+Special Admission: Applicants who are admitted to The University of Scranton under this category may pursue studies for self-improvement, master’s equivalency, or transfer of credit to another university.

-Admission to this category is on a space available basis and limited to one academic year and students may not elect more than nine (9) credits (accelerated students can take no more than twelve (12) credits) in any one graduate department while in this status.
+Admission to this category is on a space available basis and limited to one academic year and students may not elect more than nine (9) credits while in this status.
 Anyone seeking to extend Special Admission status beyond one year must obtain written authorization from the appropriate Graduate Program Director and the Dean of that program.